-Judge orders Chelsea Manning released from jail
+Ex-Army intelligence analyst Chelsea Manning freed from jail

 She could have faced nearly six more months of jail time if the grand jury had continued its work.
 The civil contempt citation was designed to coerce her testimony.

-Federal prosecutors had maintained that Manning can easily effect her own release by complying with the grand jury subpoena.
+Federal prosecutors had maintained that Manning could easily effect her own release by complying with the grand jury subpoena.
 They said she had the same duty to provide testimony that all citizens face.

 Under federal law, a recalcitrant witness can only be jailed for civil contempt if there is a reasonable belief that incarceration will coerce the witness into testifying.
 If the jail time has no coercive effect and is purely punitive, the recalcitrant witness is supposed to be released.

 Manning has said she believes grand juries in general are an abuse of power and that she would rather starve to death than testify.
-Judge Trenga, in sending Manning to jail, said there was no dishonor in testifying to grand juries, which are referenced specifically in the U.S. Constitution, and that he hoped time in jail would allow Manning to reflect on that.
+Judge Trenga, in originally sending Manning to jail, said there was no dishonor in testifying to grand juries, which are referenced specifically in the U.S. Constitution, and that he hoped time in jail would allow Manning to reflect on that.

 Manning had previously spent seven years in a military prison for delivering a trove of classified information to WikiLeaks founder Julian Assange, who is under indictment at the Alexandria courthouse and is fighting extradition to the U.S..
 Manning’s 35-year sentence was then commuted by then-President Barack Obama.